rishitank/auggie-openai-proxy/README.md

 ## 🔗 Named Webhooks

 > **Note**: Webhooks are designed for **standalone use** with automation platforms (IFTTT, Zapier, Make).
-If you're using [OpenClaw](https://github.com/openclaw/openclaw), you don't need webhooks—OpenClaw provides built-in session memory, rate limiting, multi-channel support (WhatsApp, Telegram, Slack, Discord), and authentication.
+If you're using [OpenClaw](https://github.com/openclaw/openclaw), you don't need webhooks—OpenClaw provides built-in session memory, rate limiting, multichannel support (WhatsApp, Telegram, Slack, Discord), and authentication.

 Configure **multiple webhooks**, each with its own model, system prompt, and LLM backend.
 Perfect for: